 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 The management of congenital heart disease has improved so much over the years that many affected children are now adults.
-Congenital Heart Disease in Adults is covered in a separate article.
+See separate Congenital Heart Disease in Adults article.

 - Aortic stenosis.